raganwald/raganwald.github.com/_posts/2023-06-19-how-anansi-got-married.md

 - A library of all games: Prove it cannot exist via the Wonderful Set: The existance of a game where you can only choose a game that does not choose itself implies an impossible set.
 Does this mean that you cannot 'fix' Hypergame by demanding that a player choose any game that does not permit choosing itself?
 - Could the library be a magic tree?
 - Two-player games are congruent to a graph where every node is a "position," and outbound arcs represent the transition to another position with the other player's turn to play.
 Although these are "moves" we think of as being "within" a game, we can show the equivalence by positing that there is a game somewhere with the same setup as an intermediate move from another game.
 Thus, all games consist of choosing another game for the other player to play, until a terminal position is reached with no outbound moves.
+- Computing machines using oware boards and a set of instructions for manipulating them.
+Idea: Register machines using pits for registers and stones for the contents of the register.
+A Minsky Machine in pits and pebbles...
+Grand reveal is a Universal Minsky Machine.
+- Every Minsky Machine is congruent to some Minsky Game, it's just that every position in the game has exactly one allowable move.
+- Halting problem congruent to the generalized "Is any arbitrary game totally finite?"

 ### story devices